satoshikumano/CarND-PID-Controller-Submission/README.md

 Short [video](https://www.youtube.com/HrnMVpECeRI) shows how D controller mitigates the issue in P controller.
 (P = 0.2, I = 0, D = 0.4)

+Looks better.
+Further tuning and final parameters in next section with Twiddle.

 I controller makes counter steering proportional to the sum of CTE.
 It is a countermeasure of systematic bias.
-For example, if the car alignment is not adjusted well and turn to bit right when steering angle is 0, sum of CTE will be increasing (decreasing, depending on how we define coordinate) because the CTE has a bias to the right turn.
+For example, if the car alignment is not adjusted well and turn to bit right when steering angle is 0.
+Sum of CTE will be increasing (decreasing, depending on how we define coordinate) because the CTE is effected by a bias to the right turn.
 The experiment in this project is described in [the later section](#check-effect-of-i-controllers).

 ## Hyperparameters optimization method